 For almost 3,000 years, Ayurvedic medical practitioners in India have used a native plant to improve “memory and intelligence”.
 This plant is bacopa monnieri.

 Synapsa® is a mulitpatented bacopa ingredient developed based on 30 years of research.
-In seven clinical studies, Synapsa® has been shown to promote improved cognitive function when taking the amount in a single serving of TrueRecall™ for several months.
+Synapsa® helps to promote improved cognitive function and spatial working memory when taking the amount in a single serving of TrueRecall™ for several months.

-In addition, when taking the amount found in two servings of TrueRecall™, Synapsa® has been shown to increase alertness and boost mood after just one hour.
+In addition, when taking the amount found in two servings of TrueRecall™, Synapsa® helps increase alertness and support a balanced mood the same day.

 Gamma aminobutyric acid (GABA) is known as the “calming neurotransmitter” because it helps your brain relax during stressful situations so you can better focus and concentrate.

-Most GABA used in supplements is synthetic - which doesn’t work as well as natural GABA.
-The premier natural GABA ingredient is PharmaGABA® - which is made using the same fermentation process used to make the Korean food kimchi.
+Most GABA used in supplements is synthetic – which doesn’t work as well as natural GABA.
+The premier natural GABA ingredient is PharmaGABA® - which is made using a fermentation process.

-In numerous clinical studies, PharmaGABA® has been shown to improve performance and concentration during stressful situations - and the effects can typically be felt after just 30 minutes.
+PharmaGABA® helps to improve performance and concentration during stressful situations – and the effects can typically be felt very quickly.

-Sensoril® is a patented extract of the ashwagandha plant and has been shown to help maintain normal levels of the “stress hormone”, cortisol resulting in better concentration levels, reduced forgetfulness, better energy levels and less symptoms of everyday stress.
+Sensoril® is a patented extract of the ashwagandha plant and helps maintain normal levels of the “stress hormone” cortisol, promoting concentration levels and alertness, helping to maintain energy levels and ease symptoms of everyday stress.

-Quatrefolic® is a highly stable form of active folate and already in the 5-methylfolate form your body uses - no conversion is necessary.
-This makes Quatrefolic® up to seven times more efficient than the folic acid found in most supplements.
+Quatrefolic® is a highly stable form of active folate and already in the 5-methylfolate form your body uses – no conversion is necessary.
+This makes Quatrefolic® significantly more efficient than the folic acid found in most supplements.